francisbergin/internet-thermostat/README.md

-Internet Thermostat
-by Francis Bergin <bergin.francis@gmail.com>
+# internet-thermostat

 This is a final year project for the Electronics Engineering Technology program at Dawson College in Montreal, Qc.

-The TCP, IP, HTTP, Ethernet, ICMP, ARP as well as the ENC28J60 code is based on AVRNETv1.0 by Jirawat Kongkaen - http://www.avrportal.com/
+The TCP, IP, HTTP, Ethernet, ICMP, ARP as well as the ENC28J60 code is based on AVRNETv1.0 by [Jirawat Kongkaen](http://www.avrportal.com/)